 You want your horse to be warm and cosy in their winter rug with a neck cover, but many horse owners have discovered an aggravating downside to this — it rubs off all or part of the mane.
 However, there are plenty of methods for preserving them, so owners can figure out whatever works best for them and their horses.

-Holly Askew, a horse owner from Manchester, said: “If the horse doesn’t need a full clip, I don’t use a neck.”
+Holly Askew, a horse owner from Manchester, says: “If the horse doesn’t need a full clip, I don’t use a neck.”
 This is by far, the simplest solution for an unclipped horse, especially furry natives.
-Holly added: “If I have to I will attach a no fill neck to whatever rug I need, which is taken off at night.”
+Holly adds: “If I have to I will attach a no fill neck to whatever rug I need, which is taken off at night.”

 For horses with a long mane, keeping it in individual plaits prevents it from being rubbed off.
 It’s a slightly strange look and requires faff to maintain, but it’s effective.

 If you don’t want to wash your horse’s mane, if it’s not long enough to plait, and if you need a neck, it seems as though different makes and types of rugs can reduce rubbing.
 However, horse owners disagree on which ones, so it probably depends on the horse and the rug.

 One user of the Horse & Hound forums agrees with Sarah that detachable necks rubbed less than permanently attached ones, but several more posters disagreed, writing that in their experience, detachable necks were more problematic.
 A user who says she hunts regularly, and therefore needs to be able to plait her horse’s manes, finds she has had good results with the Bossy Bib mane guard.
 However, someone else says this method didn’t work for them at all.

 International eventer Lucinda Green tells us: “Here’s the advert for Horsware Rambo rugs and necks — we have no rubbed manes and they all live in necks and turn out rugs 24/7.”

 Can keeping goldfish in your horse’s water trough, save you the task of having to clean it?